A Grand Tour of Casino Table Games

-With the largest casino in Reno, the Grand Sierra Resort offers a variety of table action from Blackjack to Pai Gow Poker and everything in between.
-What other Reno casino offers personalized attention, free in-person gaming instruction and a casual, relaxed gaming atmosphere?
-All players are welcome.
+As the largest casino in Reno, Grand Sierra Resort and Casino offers a variety of table games for players at all levels.
+Players can enjoy personalized attention, free in-person gaming instruction and a casual, relaxed gaming atmosphere.

 The object of blackjack is to have a hand value that is closer to 21 than that of the dealer, without going over 21.
 Ties are a standoff or a push (as they are more commonly referred to).
 All cards are counted at face value.
 Tens and face cards are counted as ten.
 Aces can count as either one or eleven.